 Note that Method 4 is the most resource intense and Method 1 is the least.
-There are additional points to consider: recoding to LLTs that are new direct matches or more accurate concepts (Method 4) provides the most accurate data compared to the other methods.
+There are additional points to consider: recoding to LLTs that are new direct matches or

 The MSSO and JMO provide tools to assist the user in comparing the changes between MedDRA versions.
 The Version Report (provided by the MSSO and JMO) is a spreadsheet listing all changes between the current version of MedDRA and the one previous to it; this spreadsheet is provided with each new release of MedDRA.
 The MSSO also provides the MedDRA Version Analysis Tool (MVAT) that facilitates identification and understanding of the impact of changes between any two MedDRA versions, including non-consecutive ones (see Appendix, Section 4.2).